EMS and Basic Exterior Firefighting

 Units of Study

-Basic First Aid, Emergency First Responder, NYS Health Education Core, HIPPA Training, Blood Borne Pathogens, Cardiopulmonary Resuscitation, Automated External Defibrillation, Clinical Hours in a Hospital, Ambulance Companies, and Local Fire Departments, Bioterrorism, Disaster Planning, BIFO Training and EMT Basic Training.
+Basic First Aid, Emergency First Responder, NYS Health Education Core, HIPPA Training, Blood Borne Pathogens, Cardiopulmonary Resuscitation, Automated External Defibrillation, Clinical Hours in a Hospital, Ambulance Companies, and Local Fire Departments, Bioterrorism, Disaster Planning, BEFO Training and EMT Basic Training.

 How to Enroll